airlock/iam-microgateway-template-charts/README.md

 <img alt="Airlock IAM" src="https://raw.githubusercontent.com/airlock/iam-helm-charts/main/media/Airlock_IAM_Icon.svg" align="left" width="120">
 </picture>

-This repository contains Helm charts to set up Microgatewy to protect Airlock IAM.
-This includes deny rules to protect against OWASP Top 10 threats and OpenAPI specification enforcement to ensure that only valid requests are sent to Airlock IAM.
+This repository contains Helm Charts to configure Microgateway to protect Airlock IAM.
+This includes filtering rules to protect against OWASP Top 10 threats and OpenAPI specification enforcement to ensure that only valid requests are sent to Airlock IAM.

-For more information about Airlock IAM and its respective Helm charts, please refer to the READMEs in the respective IAM version directories.
+For more information about Airlock IAM and its respective Helm Charts, please refer to the READMEs in the respective IAM version directories.

 <br/>

 ## Disclaimer

-The Helm Charts contained in this repository are work in progress and will be improved over time to adopt new functionality of newer versions of Airlock Microgateway.
+The Helm Charts contained in this repository are production-ready.

-In their current state, they serve to demonstrate how Airlock Microgateway 4.1 and above can be used to protect Airlock IAM, and may be used as a base for your extensions.

 ## Documentation and Links